Aersaud/YOLOL/Dev/Waypoint System/README.md

 | Warning Light Button 12x12cm | 6 | wh, ws, wu, wd, wpc, wplock |

 <sup>*IPS has the option for a 3rd Text Panel.
 Please refer to the README in the IPS folder on this repository.*</sup>

+## Waypoint Format

+- The waypoint has a specific format that is required to function properly.
+You will only be using this if you want to rename your waypoints or if you want to add waypoints in by hand using WPSys (such as Importing or Manual Entry).

+- The format is as follows `"[Home] X=12345 Y=-12345 Z=-32551"`

+That is the name in brackets `[Name]` followed by a SINGLE space. `X=COORDS`  `Y=COORDS`  `Z=COORDS` each axis has a **SINGLE** space between the previous one and the following one.
+There are no spaces between the axis name, the equal sign, and the coordinate numbers.
+Please see the DEMO videos if you have questions.
+- You can rename the waypoints whatever you want.
+Keep in mind if the name is too long it may wrap to the next line on the Text Panel and cause it to show incorrectly.